Bailout: Practice

 A form of bail-in was used in small Danish institutions (such as Amagerbanken) as early as 2011.
 The Dutch authorities converted the junior debt of SNS REAAL in 2013, as part of a privately funded recapitalization.

-During the 2012–2013 Cypriot financial crisis, the Cypriot economy came to near-collapse as the Greek financial crisis (to which Cypriot banks were heavily exposed) threatened Cyprus's banks, causing a financial panic, bank runs, and a downgrade of government bonds to "junk" status.
+During the 2012–2013 Cypriot financial crisis, the Cypriot economy came to near-collapse as the Greek government-debt crisis (to which Cypriot banks were heavily exposed) threatened Cyprus's banks, causing a financial panic, bank runs, and a downgrade of government bonds to "junk" status.
 In March 2013, a €10 billion bailout was announced by the European troika, a loose coalition of the European Union, the European Central Bank and the International Monetary Fund, in return for Cyprus agreeing to close its second largest bank, the Cyprus Popular Bank, also known as Laiki Bank.
 The Cypriots had to agree to levy all uninsured deposits there and possibly around 40% of uninsured deposits in the Bank of Cyprus, the island's largest commercial bank.
 After an initial proposal was replaced with the final proposal, no insured deposit of €100,000 or less was to be affected.
 The levy of deposits that exceeded €100,000 was termed a "bail-in" to differentiate it from a government-backed bailout.
 The Bank of Cyprus executed the bail-in on 28 April 2013.

 There were some controversial elements, especially with respect to the initial plan, which included a contribution from insured depositors, which was described as "not smart" by ECB President Mario Draghi.
 The proposal was amended the following day to affect only uninsured depositors and creditors.
 In a broader review of the events of Cyprus, Draghi addressed some of the criticism of this event in a press conference:

 In 2016, Cyprus completed its bailout program, which was successfully implemented.
 About 30 percent of the country's overall bailout funds were never tapped.

 In recent years, considerable effort has been made to ensure that a large supply of bail-inable liabilities is in place for the largest banks.
 The rules for "Total Loss Absorption Capacity" (TLAC) in the US have led the eight US G-SIFIs to issue approximately $1.0 trillion of long-term holding company liabilities, which could be used for this purpose.
 Combined with equity and other capital securities, that establishes an aggregate TLAC of roughly $2 trillion for the eight U.S. G-SIFIs.
 In the UK, the Bank of England has set out the TLAC requirements for its largest banks, described as MREL, at between 25.2% and 29.3% of risk-weighted assets.
 Switzerland has imposed requirements on its two G-SIFIs of 28.6% of risk-weighted assets.

 The EU is currently debating how best to implement the FSB requirements across its banking system and what the appropriate size of that requirement should be.